 HEALTHCARE CYBER SECURITY | 9.5 MIN READ

 Cyber attacks threaten the livelihood of the healthcare industry on a daily basis.
 They can cause hospitals to temporarily turn away patients or re-route ambulances, and your company can be sued by customers and patients whose private information was accessed.
+As a Managed Service Provider, we work with healthcare organizations to implement cyber security and data privacy policies.
+We aim to use our expertise in this article to guide your organization towards more robust cyber security measures.

 When people imagine how hackers access private medical records, they think of the usual avenues like hacking an employee's email account or stealing physical files from the building.